Penglai-Enclave/Penglai-Enclave-TVM/README.md

 1. Git: Penglai uses git for version control
 2. Docker: Penglai uses docker to create the build environment
+3. Linux: All the testing scripts are developed for Linux (e.g., ubuntu-18.04 we used), which may be incompatible with mac or windows.
 ## Getting started (artifact download) ##

 We have open-sourced our project, see in the git repo: